-Air conditioning was first installed in the D. H. Hill Library.
+Air conditioning was first installed in the D. H. Hill Jr. Library.

 Maurice Toler becomes the first professionally trained, full-time University Archivist.
 While the university archives were housed in the library, the division initially reported directly to the Dean of Faculty (later titled Provost).